k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/06_fabric_commonDB_misc.md

 ## CommonDB Table Initialization
-When a new node is  coming up online, and rejoins the current Fabric cluster, all the common tables need to be brought to this node.
-Two options are available to perform this enrollment:
+When a new node comes up online or rejoins the current Fabric cluster, all common tables must also be updated on this node.
+There are two enrollment options:

 - **Option 1: Directly from kafka**